- Title

 - Curatorial Notes

-In Islamic art, animal forms are frequently employed in the design of utilitarian objects, as in this charming glass perfume container in the shape of a kneeling quadruped, probably a camel.
+In early Islamic art, as in the Late Antique era, animal forms were frequently employed in the design of utilitarian objects, such as this charming glass container for perfume or scented oil in the shape of a kneeling quadruped, probably a camel.
 Here, in order to transform the animal into a functional vessel, it has been reduced to its most basic yet recognizable forms.
-The elegant, curved neck of the camel has been further elongated to serve as the vessel's spout, the hump is reconfigured as the handle, and the tiny, almost vestigial feet represent the legs folded beneath the beast.
+The elegant, curved neck of the camel has been further elongated to serve as the vessel’s spout, the hump is reconfigured as the handle, and the tiny, almost vestigial feet represent the legs folded beneath the beast.
+It once would have had a stopper made of a more ephemeral material to prevent evaporation.